-Norwich is a town in Windsor County, of the "Eastern Vermont Gateway" region, located on the western bank of the Connecticuit River, across from Hanover, New Hampshire.
+Norwich is a town in Windsor County, of the Woodstock-Quechee region, located on the western bank of the Connecticuit River, across from Hanover, New Hampshire.
 The town was named for Norwich, Connecticut, where most of the grantees were from.

 Fun Fact: Norwich was the original location for Norwich University until it moved to Northfield in 1866 after a fire devastated the campus.